2025 HJK season: Season events

 On 9 January, HJK announced the signing of Liam Rippon from Sydney Olympic to a two-year contract with the option of an additional year.

 On 10 January, Otto Hannula extended his contract with HJK until the end of the 2026 season.

 On 15 January, Daniel O'Shaughnessy extended his contract with HJK until the end of the 2026 season.

 On 18 January, Santeri Hostikka extended his contract with HJK until the end of the 2025 season.

-On 21 January, Kevin Kouassivi-Benissan joined Košice on loan a deal until 30 June, with the option for the Slovakian club to make the move permanent.
+On 21 January, Kevin Kouassivi-Benissan joined Košice on loan a deal until 30 June, with the option for the Slovak club to make the move permanent.

 On 24 January, HJK announced the return of Teemu Pukki to a two-year contract, for an undisclosed fee.

 On 5 February, HJK announced the return of Alexander Ring to a two-year contract, after he'd left Austin FC at the end of the previous year.

 On 15 February, Kai Meriluoto joined NK Maribor on loan a deal until 30 June, with the option for the Slovenian club to make the move permanent.

 On 27 February, Salem Bouajila joined SV Ried on loan a deal until 30 June, with the option for the Austrian club to make the move permanent.

 On 7 March, HJK announced the singing of Cheikh Sidibé to a two-year contract, with an option of an additional year, from Azam.

 On 28 March, HJK announced the singing of Benji Michel to a two-year contract.

 On 31 March, Eemil Toivonen extended his contract with HJK until the end of the 2026 season, and joined IFK Mariehamn on loan for the season.

 On 3 May, HJK announced that Ozan Kökçü's contract had been terminated at the request of the player.

 On 4 May, HJK announced that Toni Korkeakunnas had been sacked as Head Coach, with Miika Nuutinen being appointed as Interim Head Coach.

 On 19 June, HJK announced that Kaius Simojoki had signed a new contract with the club, for the 2026 season, with an option for the 2027 season.

 On 3 July, HJK announced that Hassane Bandé's contract had ended on 30 June and that he had left the club.

 On 23 July, HJK announced the signing of Vicente Besuijen on loan from Aberdeen until the end of the season, with an option to make the move permanent.